Improved Extended Regular Expression Matching: The Improved Algorithm

-We construct the parse tree $T(R)$ and the clustering according to Lemma~\ref{lem:clustering}.
-To speed up the dynamic programming algorithm of Section~\ref{sec:dynamicprogramming}, we will show how to efficiently compute the match graph of the root of each cluster in a bottom-up traversal of the macro tree.
-At a cluster $C \in CS$ with root $v$, construct the match graph $G(v)$ according to the following cases. \begin{description} \item[Case 1: $C$ is a leaf cluster.]
-We construct the TNFA $A_C$ and compute the match graph $G(v) = G(A_C, \theta, \phi)$ according to Lemma~\ref{lem:tnfamatchgraph}. \item[Case 2: $C$ is an internal cluster.]
-Let $p \in P$ be the single extended node in $C$.
-We compute $G(v)$ as follows. \begin{description} \item[Step 1:] Compute $G(p)$.
+\paragraph{Algorithm} We now present the full algorithm.
+First, construct the parse tree $T(R)$, the clustering according to Lemma~\ref{lem:clustering}, the corresponding macro tree $M$ of the clusters $CS$, and the set of extended nodes $P$.
+We traverse the macro tree bottom-up.
+At each cluster $C$ with root $v$, we compute the match graph $G(v)$ as follows.
+If $C$ is a leaf cluster, $C$ contains no extended node.
+We directly construct the TNFA $A_C$ and compute the match graph $G(v) = G(A_C, \theta, \phi)$ according to Lemma~\ref{lem:tnfamatchgraph}.
+Otherwise, $C$ is an internal cluster with a single extended node $p \in P$.
+We perform the following steps.

+\paragraph{Step 1: Compute $G(p)$.} We first compute $G(p)$.
+Since we compute the match graphs of the clusters bottom up we have already computed the match graphs of $p$'s children in the parse tree, as these will be the roots of the child clusters of $C$ in the macro tree.
 There are two cases. \begin{description} \item[Case (i): $p$ has a single child $u$.]
-From the clustering, it follows that $u$ is labeled $\neg$.
-We compute $G(p)$ from $G(u)$ as described in Lemma ~\ref{lem:matchgraphoperations}. \item[Case (ii): $p$ has two children $u$ and $w$.]
-We compute $G(p)$ by composing the match graphs of $G(u)$ and $G(w)$ according to the label of $p$ as described in Lemma~\ref{lem:matchgraphoperations}. \end{description} If $v = p$ ($C$ is a single-node cluster), then $G(v) = G(p)$ and we are done. \item[Step 2:] We construct the TNFA $A_C$ with extended start state $\theta'$ and extended end state $\phi'$ and compute the following match graphs
+From the clustering, it follows that $p$ is labeled $\neg$.
+We compute $G(p)$ from $G(u)$ as described in Lemma~\ref{lem:matchgraphoperations}. \item[Case (ii): $p$ has two children $u$ and $w$.]
+We compute $G(p)$ by composing the match graphs of $G(u)$ and $G(w)$ according to the label of $p$ as described in Lemma~\ref{lem:matchgraphoperations}. \end{description} If $v = p$ ($C$ is a single-node cluster), then $G(v) = G(p)$ and we are done.

+\begin{description} \item[Step 2:] We construct the TNFA $A_C$ with extended start state $\theta'$ and extended end state $\phi'$ and compute the following match graphs